 Once you know what information is required, you're now faced with the decision only you can answer of what information to provide and what to fake.
 Like many people, I do my fair share of online shopping.
 A name and address is needed, so I use a generic name and a PO Box.
 An email and a phone number are both required.
 For email, I'll use an email masking service.
 After all, I do want updates on my item and I can always delete the address if it ges too spammy.
 For phone number, I use my area code plus 867-5309, which is from a hit 80's pop song.
 They don't need my number.
 They have my email (so they think).
 They have a way to contact me with any problems.
 I'm probably too busy to answer during the day anyways.

 What about taking my cats to the vet?
 I book the appointment online using a masked email.
 If any phone numbers are required, I give a fake number.
-If any address is required, I have a hotel nearby saved in m notes.
+If any address is required, I have a hotel nearby saved in my notes.
 I pay in cash.
 I don't need the vet selling my information to various pet-care companies who are going to spam me with crap they don't need.
 They're cats.
 Give them an empy egg crate in the sun and they're happy.
-As I type this, one of them is sleeping on the couch and the other is in the window sill.
-Neither of them are paying any attention to either cat tree or the myriad of toys.

 Finally, an important part of this strategy is to have both excuses and addresses on hand for everything.
 I have a list of numbers and addresses saved in my notes.
 If someone asks for one I haven't memorized, I pull out my phone and make the excuse "sorry, I just moved so I haven't memorized my address yet" or "sorry, I just switched phone providers and I haven't memorized my new number yet."
 I like to have a variety of addresses to pull from in the local area.
 Some are quite close by.
 Others are in surrounding towns up to an hour away.
 Whatever backs up my story.
 Public libraries, hotels, and other public buildings are all great choices here.
 Typically only official businesses - like the DMV or a bank - will be verifying those addresses, and in those situations you shouldn't be lying anyways.